 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
-A modest amount of sanitary waste will be generated from the sanitary facilities during the operational phase of the proposed development.
+A modest amount of municipal waste will be generated from the facilities during the operational phase of the proposed extension.
 Such waste will be collected from the proposed development by authorised waste collectors and sent to authorised waste facilities for management.
+Waste generated during both phases will be collected and managed by appropriately authorised waste collectors/facilities in accordance with the provision of the Waste Management Act (as amended).
 5. Will the Project release pollutants or any hazardous, toxic or noxious substances to air or lead to exceeding Ambient Air Quality standards in Directives 2008/50/EC and 2004/107/EC?
 Construction plant and vehicles, as well as vehicles used by site personnel will generate greenhouse gas emissions and pollutants from exhaust emissions over the construction phase.
 The effects of such emissions will be short-term and imperceptible.
-The proposed development is not expected to cause any dust nuisance given the very limited scale of construction works and the lack of nearby sensitive receptors.
+The proposed development is not expected to cause any dust nuisance given the very limited scale of construction works.
+Standard dust control measures over the construction phase will be utilised, including road sweeping, dust netting and misting and damping of areas as required.
 Emissions relating to the operational phase of the proposed development (that is, indirect emissions from energy use) will be permanent and imperceptible given anticipated levels of energy usage associated with the unit.
-The proposed development will be designed to achieve an A2 Building Energy Rating in accordance with the Nearly Zero Energy Building (NZEB) Standards.
+The proposed development will be designed to achieve an A2/A3 Building Energy Rating in accordance with the Nearly Zero Energy Building (NZEB) Standards.
 No. The effects of construction phase related emissions will be short-term and imperceptible, given the magnitude of construction to take place.
 No emissions of significance will be generated during the operational phase of the proposed development.
 The development will be designed to accommodate GHG emission reductions commensurate with targets defined in the Climate Action and Low Carbon Development Act 2021.